 Tag: February

 Fragrant winter heliotrope is almost over I’ve just been out for a walk in Seaford past this large swathe of wildflower leaves.
-It is winter heliotrope, Petasites fragrans.
+It is winter heliotrope, Petasites pyrenaicus also known as Petasites fragrans.
 Identifying winter heliotrope I only recently found out what this was.
-I had photographed some heliotrope flowers last year in Seaford, but hadn’t used the pics.
-Then…
+I had photographed some heliotrope flowers last year in Seaford, but…

 Galanthus nivalis | snowdrop